elephantscale/es-training-new/course-outlines/python-as-a-second-language.md

   * Introduction to Spark, PySpark, and Databricks
   * Using the Spark framework for Big Data
   * Using MLLib or Data Science in PySpark
-* Use cases
-  * Utilize Python for Geolocation Data
-  * Utilize Python for Packet Analysis